BlvckBytes/GPEEE/README-X.md

 ### map

-Iterate over a collection while mapping each iteration through a lambda function, who's result is being appended to the final result list.
+Iterate over a collection while mapping each iteration through a lambda function, whose result is being appended to the final result list.

 | Argument  | Description                                                |